 How To Make Ginger Ice Cream: Afternoon Tea Recipe:

-Do you have any fun plans for the 3 day weekend?
+Thirdly, do you have any fun plans for the 3 day weekend?
 Do you think the weather will be nice enough this weekend to make some tasty ice cream?
 If it is today I am sharing a Ginger Ice Cream recipe; How To Make Ginger Ice Cream: Afternoon Tea Recipe.
 Another fun ice cream recipe to add to your list, don’t you think?

 The Kelly’s Christmas Ice Cream Trifle: